YuvalAnteby/Gmail-AdvancedSystemProgramming/README.md

   docker-compose build
 ```

-### To test the pyton client and bloom filter server
+### To test the python client and bloom filter server
 **Make sure you already cloned the project and built it using docker compose**
 ```bash
   docker-compose run --build --rm gtest